 When you are accepted into one of these programs, the charges against you are suspended for a period of probation during which you are expected to comply with the conditions of the program, which may include requirements like random drug testing.
 If you successfully complete the program, the charges against you are dismissed.

 You will also become eligible for an expungement six months after the dismissal of your charges, which means that you can file a petition with the State to erase any record of your arrest, the associated charges, and the resolution of your case.
 In other words, you can move on with your life as if the unfortunate incident never happened.
 For more information about diversionary programs and expungements in New Jersey, view the following links:

 Contact Deal NJ Prescription Drug Charges Lawyers for Help with Your Case

-To learn more about how these Monmouth County drug crime defense attorneys can assist you with achieving the best possible outcome in your prescription drug case, contact the West Long Branch, New Jersey office of Chamlin, Rosen, Uliano & Witherington at 732-440-3950 or toll free at 888-328-9131.
+To learn more about how these Monmouth County drug crime defense attorneys can assist you with achieving the best possible outcome in your prescription drug case, contact the West Long Branch, New Jersey office of Chamlin, Uliano & Walsh at 732-440-3950 or 888-328-9131.